facebookincubator/submitit/docs/nevergrad.md

 ### Gotcha

-Since a job will be submitted for each function evaluation, using `submitit` executor in `nevergrad` is suitable for evaluations which take at least tens of minutes, not for small evaluations which will overload the cluster and spend more time pending than running.
+Since a job will be submitted for each function evaluation, using `submitthem` executor in `nevergrad` is suitable for evaluations which take at least tens of minutes, not for small evaluations which will overload the cluster and spend more time pending than running.